August 3, 2017

 What is on the military conduct sheet?

 A military conduct sheet will show both civil and criminal convictions.
 It will also show any kind of military misconduct.
-The reason this special record is requested is because convictions that occured in the military does not show on the RCMP criminal record.
+The reason this special record is requested is because convictions that occurred in the military do not show on the RCMP criminal record.
 Therefore, a military conduct sheet is important as part of your application to ensure that all information is accessible and transparent.

 The National Parole Board takes this information into consideration when reviewing their final decision depending on the severity of the charges.
 To ensure that no information is missed, a military conduct sheet is necessary for a successful pardon application.
 If a pardon is granted, all mention of your conviction in respect of the pardoned offence will be removed from your personal records, including your Conduct Sheet.